Scholarships for International Undergraduate Students

 How is the scholarship reflected on my tuition?

 The scholarship is applied to each credit you are enrolled in.
-The following table shows how the scholarship applies on a per-credit basis and for a typical annual course load of 30 credits.
+The table below shows the amount awarded per credit and for a typical annual course load of 30 credits.

 CGPA 2.0 – 3.4